chrisl8/devict-arlobot-presentation/presentation/content.md

 #ROS and Node.js
-There is no direct interface to ROS for node.js, however there is a JavaScript interface.
-This interface works in browsers, but the port to node is still going through some growing pains.
-At this time it works with 0.10 versions of node, but not 0.11+ versions.
+This is not a ROS API for writing ROS nodes in JavaScript, however there is a JavaScript interface called roslibjs.
+This interface works well both in the browser and in even the latest version of Node.js.
+It allows subscribing to topics, setting and receiving ROS parameters and direct communication with ROS.

-What I have been doing is a combination of creating scripts in Python that interface with my node scripts, and using the ROS Command Line tools, which are also very good.
+Currently I've been coding my robot in Python and Node.js.
+The ROS based functions are ROS nodes and the interactive code is in Node.js because I'm highly interested in JavaScript.

+My point is that ROS requires a multi-disciplined approach, but that you can focus on your language of choice for most of your coding.